Back pain during pregnancy - causes, prevention and treatment

-As with most pregnancy health issues, you can blame your hormones largely for this one: increased levels of progesterone relax muscles ready for birth, which softens ligaments all over your body.
+At the same time, increased levels of progesterone relax muscles ready for birth, softening ligaments all over your body.
 The muscles around the spine tend to try to compensate for this, which means they are overworked and easily pulled.

 - Doing exercises that strengthen your core, like pregnancy pilates or aquanatal classes, or exercises which aim to improve posture, will help.

 - Try to avoid lifting anything heavy, and if you do have to lift, always bend at the knee, not the back.

 - Take a bit of extra care, and try not to make movements that twist your body – getting out of bed too quickly is a very common way to hurt your back when pregnant